dmbarbour/wikilon/docs/AwelonLang.md

 This strategy is effectively call-by-need with a caveat that we assume we need anything you copy and anything in the final program output.
 The motivation of those caveats is to avoid introducing rework in context of copied data or multiple references to a word.

 Annotations can tune evaluation with parallelism, memoization, staging, stowage, arity, fail-fast errors, etc..
-The `[A](eval)` annotation will force deep evaluation of `A` as if the block were about to be copied.
-This may be useful in context of profiling, controlling where a stall is observed during debugging, and to control memory resources in context of a loop constructing a large object.
+The `[A](eval)` annotation will force evaluation of `A` as if the block were about to be copied.
+This may be useful in context of profiling or to control memory resources in context of a loop constructing a large object.

 An Awelon dictionary could be evaluated by simply evaluating every definition.